 Help plan and execute a wide range of community-building and fundraising events, including annual events such as Mother’s Day, Arts in the Garden, and Garden d’Lights, as well as one-time events.

 Greet visitors to the Garden, sell tickets, and provide special event support.

-Assist in the creation of the Garden’s quarterly printed newsletter, The Buzz.
-We are looking for volunteers to help with writing and editing.
-Conduct research and interviews for articles and/or write, edit and proof-read content.
+Assist in the creation of the Garden’s quarterly printed member publication, The Buzz.
+Volunteers help with writing, editing and photography.
+Conduct research and interviews for articles, take photos, and/or write, edit and proof-read content.
 Requires quarterly meeting.

 Assist with botany-related educational opportunities for children ages 3 to 12 years, including Living Lab, Kids in the Garden, and Scouts programs.

 Help design, coordinate and host our adult education programs.
 Identify and recruit speakers on a broad range of gardening and garden-related topics.
 Requires monthly meeting.